7RU7H/CTFs/HackTheBox/Retired-Machines/Support/Helped-Through-22012023/Support-Helped-Through.md

 - Come correct or get corrected - never chatted on a twitch channel before.
 - Stop - OODA on communication over any chat.
 - Dont think bloodhound is just local ingestor!
-- `:set paste` into my setup for tmux and vim and it works and maybe I would get a tatoo that said this.
+- `:set paste` into my setup for tmux and vim and it works and maybe I would get a tattoo that said this.
 WOW!
-- Checked the authenicated ldap queries output for interesting fields?
+- Checked the authenticated ldap queries output for interesting fields?
 - Some PSRemote is not disable entirely!
 Beyond Root
 - AD hardening this box